bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 \usepackage[unit=in,type=upperleft,color=red,showframe]{fgruler}
 ```

-- Add your math macros and settings in the `MATH SETTINGS AND MACROS` section.
+- Add your math macros and settings in the `MATH MACROS` section.
 There's a section for non-math `OTHER MACROS` as well.
 Some examples of both types of macros are added there in the template.

 - To change the default font to another font of your preference, you can load the font package using the `\usepackage{}` command.
 However, you will have to be careful about the consistency of the typography, especially between text and math environments.
 [Follow this discussion on StackExchange to learn more about fonts in LaTeX](https://tex.stackexchange.com/questions/59702/suggest-a-nice-font-family-for-my-basic-latex-template-text-and-math).